 What are the keys to weaning calves early?

 Work with your local veterinarian to develop a vaccine plan.
-In general, plan to vaccinate for blackleg and respiratory diseases 3 to 4 weeks before weaning.
-Revaccinate at weaning and fenceline-wean the calves.
+In general, plan to vaccinate for blackleg and respiratory diseases three to four weeks before weaning.
+Revaccinate at weaning.
 Because early weaned calves have a low feed intake, be sure to feed them a nutrient-dense diet.
 You may need to increase the nutrient concentration in their feed to allow adequate energy and protein intake.
 Make sure your facilities fit smaller calves by checking the calves’ ability to reach water and feed.
 Offer high-quality hay in feed bunks where feed is offered.
 Until calves are bawled-out and bunk-broke, feed them multiple times a day to encourage intake and check for sick animals.

 What steps should I should take to extend hay supply?

-Early weaning will reduce cow forage intake by 0.4 to 0.7 pounds per hundredweight of cow body weight.
-This results in an average savings of 7 pounds of dry matter a day following weaning.
+Early weaning reduces cow nutrient requirements by 40 percent.
+This saves a day’s worth of feed for a cow for every 2.5 days a calf is weaned.
 This savings extends forage supplies while allowing cows greater time to build body condition before winter.
 After early weaning and 90 days following the start of the 60-day breeding season, pregnancy diagnose cows and sort cows into the following management groups to prioritize culling order and forage resources.

 - Age, disposition, condition or terminal-age culls